stjude/seaseq/README.md

 ### Peaks Display

-Read Coverage files are generated in different visualization formats; [WIG], [bigWig] and [TDF] formats, and normalized for display on multiple genomic browsers.
+Coverage graphical files are generated in different visualization formats; [WIG], [bigWig] and [TDF] formats, and normalized for display on multiple genomic browsers.